DavidAntliff/esp32-ds18b20-example/README.md

 ## Hardware

 To run this example, connect one or more DS18B20 devices to a single GPIO on the ESP32.
-Use the recommended pull-up resistor of 4.k kOhms, connected to the 3.3V supply.
+Use the recommended pull-up resistor of 4.7 KOhms, connected to the 3.3V supply.

 `make menuconfig` can be used to set the 1-Wire GPIO.